Network Utility Maximization Revisited: Three Issues and Their Resolution: Conclusion

 \section{Conclusion}

-We considered a network utility maximization problem in a distributed framework where the users do not know the network structure or utility functions of other users and the network does not know the users' utility functions.
+We considered the network utility maximization problem in a distributed framework where the users do not know the network structure or utility functions of other users and the network does not know the users' utility functions.
 We decomposed the system problem into user subproblems and a network subproblem following the methodology of \cite{1998xxJORS_KelMauTan}.
 Unlike the dual decomposition iterative methods of \cite{1958xxEJES_ArrHur}, \cite{1998xxJORS_KelMauTan}, \cite{1999xx_LowLap}, etc., the iterations proposed in Algorithm \ref{alg:mainalgorithm} ensure feasibility at every step.
 The convergence of the algorithm was shown using the theory of differential inclusions.
+The iterates avoid local maxima traps on the facets.
 Efficient methods to solve the network problem for some special networks were also described.
 Finally, sample simulations show that, in several examples, Algorithm \ref{alg:mainalgorithm}'s associated differential inclusion (\ref{eqn:mainalgdi}) converges faster to the system optimal point when compared with the iterates arising from the ODE (\ref{eqn:price})-(\ref{eqn:cost}).
+The ODE convergence rate however does not give the full picture of convergence rate of the iterates since the timescale is dictated by the step sizes.
+For the convergence rate of the iterates, a natural approach is to use the method of Borkar \cite[Ch.
+4]{2008xxCUP_Bor} to get sample complexity bounds.
+However they do not directly apply since the ODE dynamics is not necessarily Lipschitz, which is a crucial assumption in \cite[Ch.~4]{2008xxCUP_Bor}.
+See \ref{appsec:DiscontinuousT} for a discontinuous $T$ mapping.
+A more intricate analysis of convergence rates is therefore required and is left as future research.